A Beginner's Guide to Yoga

 Yoga has long been and still remains one of the most popular forms of exercise for people of all ages and different fitness levels.
 Good not just for the body but the mind too, there are countless reasons why people choose to practice this ancient Indian discipline, whether it be to get fit, reduce stress, clear your mind, or just about anything else.
 Making the decision to practice yoga is a great start, however it can be rather overwhelming knowing just where to begin.
-With so many types of yoga out there it is understandably quite confusing picking which is best for you, that’s why we have put together a beginner’s guide to the different yoga styles.

 A slower paced class, Hatha is ideal for beginners who are just getting to grips with the different yoga poses.
 In a Hatha class you are required to hold poses for a few breaths at a time, giving you the chance to perfect the pose.
 As a slower paced class, this is a great option for beginners looking to gradually improve their fitness levels, or those less concerned with getting in an intense work out but rather the other benefits that yoga brings such as relaxation and stress relief.
 However, more intensive classes can help you to get your heart racing a little more if that’s what you’re after.

 Best for: Beginners, those looking for a gentler workout

 A more vigorous type of yoga, Ashtanga yoga is a continuous style of yoga that offers little to no rest time in between each pose.
 It is certainly more challenging, but ideal for those who want more of a physical work out.
 You will perform a structured set of the exact same movements in the exact same order each session, making it ideal for the perfectionists who are happy to follow a routine that they can improve on each time, as well as those who find routine and repetitions a greater way of unwinding.
 While beginners may at first be overwhelmed in this type of class, the routine nature of it makes it easy to master the poses; it’s just the keeping up that at times gets tricky